-The OPTN registers and tracks everyone who registers in the Pilot Program.
+The OPTN registers and tracks everyone who registers in the Pilot Project.
 Transplant center staff enter eligible donor and recipient medical information into UNOS’ computerized system.
 UNOS works with transplant centers throughout the United States to search for cases where the donor in each pair is compatible with the recipient in another pair (or multiple pairs).
 By exchanging donors, a compatible match for both recipients can be found.

 KPD in the news

 - Seattle kidney chain changes 8 lives: ‘It’s the gift of life’

 - Two families thankful for each other after organ donation swap of kidneys